wunderio/silta/docs/storage_migration.md

 ### !!
 LIMITATIONS, PITFALLS
 1. Do not delete the old public-files section, nor change their names.
 Kubernetes tracks the volumes by these names.
 2. Do not change storage size after the first deployment.
+3. The provisioned storage is not guaranteed.
+You may allocate more than the NFS share's total size.
+The share may also not have enough storage space left to actually accommodate the request.
+4. The provisioned storage limit is not enforced.
+The application can expand to use all the available storage regardless of the provisioned size.
+5. Storage resize/expansion operations are not presently supported in any form.
+You will end up in an error state: Ignoring the PVC: didn't find a plugin capable of expanding the volume; waiting for an external controller to process this PVC.

 ## Changing storage for an existing environment: